 The US fosters partnerships through the organizational structures described above: the US Board, and the Collaborations Observing Team (), and US Task Teams.
 The US convenes partners to share information and coordinate strategies to enhance the integration and value of Arctic observing and data systems and to create greater collaboration and transparency across a complex network of agency programs and objectives.

 US supports strategic planning for improved implementation of the by undertaking methodologically-focused US Tasks.
 US Tasks engage teams of subject-matter experts in order to identify specific actions to improve the underlying observing system and its contributions to society and scientific discovery, which are achieved through research findings, data products and services.
 Tasks center on thematically-driven, mission-critical efforts linked to key products (e.g., Arctic Report Card) or services (e.g., daily sea ice forecasts) that bring together one or more federal agencies, relevant partners, and network users to identify issues and solutions.
 By tracing where observing systems are contributing to societal needs, as well as where there are needs that are not being met, the US helps establish an understanding of the current state of Arctic observations.
 Tasks map key dependencies and vulnerabilities, and provides an important information base for targeting improvements.

 The US is working to better incorporate Indigenous Knowledge and observations into the US Task framework, and to better serve and partner with Arctic Indigenous communities across a range of activities.

 The US Board, Principals, White House Office of Management and Budget, agency-specific observing coordination offices (e.g. -TPIO), and the broader research and decision-making community are all considered relevant audiences for the findings of US Tasks.

-If you have other questions, please reach out to the US Program Analyst, Hazel Shapiro (firstname.lastname@example.org).
+If you have any questions, please reach out to the US Program Analyst, Hazel Shapiro (email@example.com).